JuhuaZhang/JuhuaZhang/README.md

 ### Hi there 👋

-- 🔭 I’m currently struggling on finishing homework.
-- 🌱 I’m currently learning how to survive.
+- 🌱 Nice to meet you there.
 - 📫 How to reach me: Davividzjh@gmail.com